amvstrm/api/README.md

 amvstrm's API V1/V2 is still in developements.

+:warning: **Since V2 use Anilist API, there will be a rate limit (90 per min).
+Please do not requests too much on route v2 (_except : /stream, /download and /episode_)**

 ## Usage

 Please read the usage of our API on the documentation page.
 [Usages](https://docs.amvstr.ml/docs/info#api-information)